meta4creations/ditty-news-ticker/readme.txt

 == Changelog ==

+= 2.0.14 =
+* Ensured that imageloaded is enqueued when ditty-news-ticker.js is enqueued

 = 2.0.13 =
 * Bug fixes in updated jquery script
 * CSS adjustments for better image rendering across browsers